 Washington Health System Foundation is a 501 (c)(3) charitable organization, and all contributions to the Foundation are tax-deductible.

-- In fiscal year 2015, the Foundation had 3,319 donors and raised $2,604,859.
-The Foundation has raised $60,543,833 since its founding.
-The Foundation’s fundraising ratio of 23.91%, meaning it only cost about 24 cents to raise a dollar, is much lower than the national norm.
+- The Foundation has shown a continued increase in gifts received from approximately $900,000 in 1994 to over $2.7 million in 2021.
+In FY 2021, The Foundation’s fundraising ratio of 24.31% (meaning it only costs about 24 cents to raise a dollar) is much lower than the national norm.

-- The Foundation’s planned giving program that has realized more than $2,100,000 over the past decade.
-Since 1999, the grant writing program that has received over $16,910,000 from private and corporate foundations as well as state and federal government funding.
+- In that same period, the grant writing program that has received over $23.5 million from private and corporate foundations as well as state and federal government funding.